 DD is a case in point, whom I treated last week in clinic.
 DD is a 55-year-old traveling nurse who underwent neck surgery in 2012 secondary to pain and intermittent arm numbness.
 While DD did have some transient improvement following surgery, three years later, she is straddled with severe neck pain.

-Adjacent Segment Disease: A Consequence of Spinal Surgery
+Adjacent Segment Disease: A Consequence of Cervical Spinal Surgery

 DD has adjacent segment disease, which is demonstrated in the pictures below.
 It is the consequences of fusing two or more spinal vertebral bodies together and removing the disc (the shock absorber).
 This profoundly changes the mechanics of the spine, placing additional mechanical stress on the disc above and below the fusion in addition to the posterior facet joints.
 Over time, the additional stress results in breakdown and injury of the adjacent discs and facets.